 Elder Law Section

-The Elder Law Section offers opportunities for education and consultation on issues relevant to elder law practice.
-Occasional seminars are complemented by the Section's active list serve — an ongoing conversation among members, responding to questions and sharing insights.
+The Section provides benefits to members through opportunities for education and consultation on issues relevant to elder law practice.
+Occasional seminars are complemented by the Section's active list serve—an ongoing conversation among members responding to questions and sharing insights.
 The Section also offers opportunities for serious exploration of systemic problems identified by members and for policy advocacy on issues relating to the administration of justice.

 Congratulations, Incoming Executive Committee Members!